cisco-foundation-ai/cookbook/4_documents/FAQ.md

 ### 6) Can’t we just fine-tune GPT-4 or Claude instead?
 There are **significant limitations** to fine-tuning proprietary models:
-- **Higher cost**: Fine-tuning GPT-4.1 is ~1.5× the price of standard **inference**
+- **Higher cost**: Fine-tuning GPT-4.1 is ~1.5× the price of standard **inference**.
-- **Lack of control**: Model versions change frequently; fine-tunes can break or become deprecated
+- **Lack of control**: Model versions change frequently; fine-tunes can break or become deprecated.
 - **No architectural extensibility**: You **can’t build on top of closed-source models**—e.g., creating a classifier head is impossible because you **don’t have access to intermediate activations**.
 This makes tasks like supervised classification or structured predictions infeasible.
 You’re restricted to “prompt-and-predict” APIs, limiting use cases and custom architecture development.
-- **Proprietary Data and Deployment complexity**: Most customers require **in-VPC or on-premise deployment**, which proprietary APIs do not allow
+- **Proprietary Data and Deployment complexity**: Most customers require **in-VPC or on-premise deployment**, which proprietary APIs do not allow.
-- **Customer resistance**: Many security teams explicitly refuse to use tools relying on 3rd-party APIs for inference These are **not theoretical objections—they’re real adoption blockers**.
+- **Customer resistance**: Many security teams explicitly refuse to use tools relying on 3rd-party APIs for inference.
+These are **not theoretical objections—they’re real adoption blockers**.